wimrijnders/V3DLib/Doc/BuildInstructions.md

 ## General Project Information

 - The C++ code is compiled with language version `c++11`
+- Indent is two spaces.
+Not because I want it to (I vastly prefer tabs), but because `github` otherwise makes a mess of the source display, especially when tabs and spaces are mixed.

 In the code:

-- VideoCore IV is referred to as `vc4`
+- `VideoCore IV` is referred to as `vc4`
-- VideoCore VI is referred to as `v3d`
+- `VideoCore VI` is referred to as `v3d`

-This follows the naming as used in the linux kernel code and in the `Mesa` library.
+This follows the naming convention as used in the linux kernel code and in the `Mesa` library.

 ### All development is done on **Raspbian 10 Buster**